 GUTCH'S SCIENTIFIC POCKET-BOOK.
 Now ready, price 3s.
-6d., roan tuck.
+6d., roan tuck,

-ITERARY and SCIENTIFIC REGISTER and ALMANACK for 1856; with an ample Collec-tion of useful Statistical and Miscellaneous Tables.
+LITERARY and SCIENTIFIC REGISTER and ALMANACK for 1856; with an ample Collec-tion of useful Statistical and Miscellaneous Tables.
 Dedi-cated, by special permission, to Prince Albert.
 By J. W. G. GUTCH, M.R.C.S.L., F.L.S., Foreign Service Queen's Messenger.

-senger.
-"As perfect a compendium of useful knowledge in con-nection with literature, science, and the arts, as it is neces-sary every body should have acquaintance with."-Times.
+"As perfect a compendium of useful knowledge in con-nection with literature, science, and the arts, as it is neces-sary everybody should have acquaintance with."-Times.
+DAVID BOQUE, Fleet-street.

-FOR YOUNG MEN.
+FOR YOUNG MEN

-Fourth Edition, price 38.6d., OGIC for the MILLION.-A Familiar Exposition of the Art of Reasoning, with an Appendix on the Philosophy of Language.
+Fourth Edition, price 38.
+6d.,

+OGIC for the MILLION.-A Familiar Exposition of the Art of Reasoning, with an Appendix on the Philosophy of Language.
-OGIC for the YOUNG, consisting of Twenty-

-A five Lessons selected from the Logic of Dr. Watts.
+OGIC for the YOUNG, consisting of Twenty-I five Lessons selected from the Logic of Dr. Watts.
 Price One Shilling.